Tashi Namgyal Academy: Beginnings

 Tashi Namgyal Academy was founded in 1926 by the late Sir Tashi Namgyal, K.C.S.I. & K.C.I.E., the eleventh consecrated Ruler of Sikkim.
 The present Academy was shaped out of Sir Tashi Namgyal High School which was affiliated with Calcutta University.
 As a High School it was headed by three headmasters at various times, Mr. C.E.
 Dudley was the first headmaster.
 He established the school in the military barracks used by troops of Sir Francis Younghusband in 1903.
 Mr. A.K.
 Sarkar took over from Mr. Dudley and Mr. K.L.
 Kapoor was the last headmaster in the line.

 In 1956, Sir Tashi Namgyal took a decision to establish a public school in Sikkim.
 In April 1956, Mr. V.N.
 Langer, M.A (English), M.A.
 (Economics), LL.B.
 L.T., a Housemaster from Daly College, Indore was offered a post of Principal.
 He was entrusted with the task of organizing a new school and reorganizing the old one on modern lines, Mr. N.K.
-Rustumji, ICS, the then Dewan of Sikkim, was driving force in drawing out plans for a school which was to run on public school lines.
+Rustumji, ICS, the then Dewan of Sikkim, was a driving force in drawing out plans for a school which was to run on public school lines.
 Prince Palden Thondup Namgyal, second son of the Founder, along with Dewan N.K.
 Rustumji and Mr. V.N.
 Langer formed an excellent team to reorganize the school on public school lines, and they were the people who were the main architects of Tashi Namgyal Academy.
 A Governing Body for the administration, management and control of Sir Tashi Namgyal High School, Gangtok was constituted under the Chairmanship of Maharaja Kumar Saheb.

 Plans were drawn up first for the additional buildings for the public school and work started on some of these in 1957.
-The school was blessed by the August visit of Prime Minister, Shri Jawaharlal Nehru on 1 October 1958 who left behind his impressive remarks as: "It is a pleasure to visit this school so delightfully situated, young as it is, it has already developed well and the boys are bright and attractive looking.
+The school was visited by the Prime Minister, Shri Jawaharlal Nehru on 1 October 1958 who stated: "It is a pleasure to visit this school so delightfully situated, young as it is, it has already developed well and the boys are bright and attractive looking.
 All best wishes for its progress."

 In addition to this the then Political Officer of Sikkim and Bhutan, Shri Apa B. Pant, too, visited this school on 25 October 1958 and left behind the following comments; "Whenever I visit this school, I see each time change-change for the better.
 I am sure that under able guidance of Shri Langer this school will develop into an institution where not only future citizens of Sikkim will learn to serve their country, but where sectarianism, communalism, bigotry, small mindedness, pursuit of power will have no place.
 Let us hope that this institution will guide the youth of Sikkim to become humane, compassionate and full of spirit of humanity and service and in short to follow Dharma."